cozy/cozy-stack/docs/pouchdb-quirks.md

 queries you run in the console and it's very helpful to understand what's going on under the hood.

-You will realize that Pouchdb operates in 2 phases : one part of your query may be done using indexes, and the other may be done in memory.
+You will realize that Pouchdb operates in 2 phases: one part of your query may be done using indexes, and the other may be done in memory.
 Long story short: anything done in memory has significant performance impacts, especially as the number of items gets larger.
 A more detailed guide can be found